IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     (Required for new resource) comapany name

-  last_name (True, str, None)
+  address1 (True, str, None)
-    (Required for new resource) Last name of the user
+    (Required for new resource) Address info of the user

+  country (True, str, None)
+    (Required for new resource) Country name

+  api_key (False, str, None)
+    API key for the user

+  tags (False, list, None)
+    Tags set for the resources

+  username (False, str, None)
+    user name

+  permissions (False, list, None)
+    set of persmissions assigned for the user

-  email (True, str, None)
+  state_ (True, str, None)
-    (Required for new resource) email address of the user
+    (Required for new resource) Satate name

   address2 (False, str, None)
     Address info of the user

-  country (True, str, None)
+  city (True, str, None)
-    (Required for new resource) Country name
+    (Required for new resource) City name

+  timezone (True, str, None)
+    (Required for new resource) time zone info

   password (False, str, None)
     password for the user

+  email (True, str, None)
+    (Required for new resource) email address of the user

   id (False, str, None)